DominikSmeda/AI-Cells/README.md

 # AI-Cells
 Implementing Intelligent Agents with Neural Network

+UPDATE: Currently working on implementing better solution for learning AI with posibbility to conrol speed (curently it drives to slow).
+So default code is set to constant speed and learning to drive should take less than 15 generations.

 You will need:
 - MongoDB Server on your machine listening on default port (27017)